Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 *Example of the configuration of a timer in the Qualtrics interface*

-For even more advanced customization, you may want to add some [Javascript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) to the question.
+For even more advanced customization, you may want to add some [JavaScript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) to the question.
 After you have customized one trial, note its block ID (e.g., "C_01).

 Then, export your survey as a `.qsf` file: [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).